 Two devices will only connect and talk to each other if they are both configured with each other’s device ID.
 Since the configuration must be mutual for a connection to happen, device IDs don’t need to be kept secret.
 They are essentially part of the public key.

-To get your two devices to talk to each other click “Add Device” at the bottom right on both, and enter the device ID of the other side.
+To get your two devices to talk to each other click “Add Remote Device” at the bottom right on both devices, and enter the device ID of the other side.
 You should also select the folder(s) that you want to share.
 The device name is optional and purely cosmetic.
-It can be changed later if required.
+You can change it later if desired.

 Good luck and have fun!
 There is more documentation and if you run into trouble feel free to post a question in the support forum.
 If you have problems getting devices to connect, first take a look at Firewall Setup, then look at any error messages in the GUI or on the console.
 Don’t forget that configuration changes will not be reflected instantly - give Syncthing a little time, especially after a restart.